siran/writing/posts/_drafts/Gravitational Lensing in a Maxwell Universe- Recovering the Factor of 2 from Flux Continuity.md

 ## Interpretation

-The observed factor of 2 does not require curved spacetime.
+The factor of 2 does not require curved spacetime.
 It requires that the gravitational background be treated as what it is in this framework:

 - electromagnetic,